-Last night (8th November) Taylor Wimpey Exeter's managing director Colin Palmer, production director Tim Davies and commercial director Mark Sweeney joined over 16 'Sleepers' at the event at Port Edward Centre in Avonmouth, Bristol in a bid to raise much needed funds for homeless and vulnerable young people.
+Taylor Wimpey Exeter's managing director Colin Palmer, production director Tim Davies and commercial director Mark Sweeney joined over 16 'sleepers' at the event at Port Edward Centre in Avonmouth, Bristol, in a bid to raise much-needed funds for homeless and vulnerable young people.

-Colin adds: "Centrepoint is Taylor Wimpey's chosen national charity and we work closely with The Amber Foundation as the organisation's partnership charity in Bristol and Exeter so we were keen to be involved with this fundraising initiative.
+He added: "Centrepoint is Taylor Wimpey's chosen national charity and we work closely with The Amber Foundation as the organisation's partnership charity in Bristol and Exeter, so we were keen to be involved with this fundraising initiative.
 Taking part in Sleep Out has given us an insight into what homeless youngsters must experience, which makes us even more committed to supporting the fantastic work these charities do."